samharrison2004/samharrison2004/README.md

 Welcome to my GitHub!
 I'm a tech enthusiast and aspiring cybersecurity professional with a passion for problem-solving, programming, and continuous learning.
 My journey in tech is driven by curiosity and a commitment to developing real-world, impactful solutions.

 ## 🚀 A Bit About Me
-+ Background: I recently completed an Engineering and Physical Sciences Foundation Year at the University of Nottingham, where I delved into Mathematics, Electromagnetism, Mechanics, and Advanced Engineering.
-During this time, I worked on projects like simulating an engine cylinder using MATLAB.
+### Background
+I am a confident and hardworking individual with a proactive attitude and a strong commitment to learning and self-improvement.
+My professional experience spans various roles, including machine operation, retail management, and hospitality, where I developed skills such as adaptability, problem-solving, and effective communication.
+I thrive in both independent and team settings, taking initiative to ensure tasks are completed efficiently and to a high standard.
+### Education
-+ Education: My academic foundation includes A-Levels in Computer Science, Mathematics, and Physics, complemented by a strong track record in GCSEs.
+I attended [the King's (The Cathedral) School](https://www.kings.peterborough.sch.uk/), where I achieved A-Levels in Computer Science, Mathematics, and Physics, complemented by a strong track record in GCSEs.
+Following this, I attended the University of Nottingham, where I completed a Foundation Year in Engineering and Physical Sciences.
+I then undertook my first year in Electrical and Electronic Engineering, before dropping out in favour of an apprenticeship.
+### Current Learning
-+ Current Learning: I'm honing my skills in offensive and defensive cybersecurity through platforms like TryHackMe.
+I'm honing my skills in offensive and defensive cybersecurity through platforms like TryHackMe.
 Topics include SOC operations, reverse engineering, and threat analysis.
-In addition, I'm working on programming projects relating to cybersecurity to futher my understanding.
+In addition, I'm working on programming projects relating to cybersecurity to futher my understanding of the field.
 ## 🛠️ Technical Skills
 ### Languages
-+ Python
-+ C
-+ Arduino (C#)
-+ MATLAB
++ **Python** - I have been learning Python since secondary school, I have a deep understanding of the language
++ **C** - I learned C during my first year of University, and picked it up quickly.
+It was an interesting and engaging experience to learn the language when I'm used to higher level languages.
++ **Arduino (C#)** - I learned the Arduino language both during my own time, where I made Electronics projects as a hobby, and during the first year of my Electrical and Electronic Engineering degree where I learned how to use technologies such as Computer Vision, Sonar and short range WiFi communication to control a robot.
++ **MATLAB** - I learned MATLAB during my foundation year.
+I learned how to manipulate data and create engaging graphs.
+For my end-of=year project I made a 2D simulation of a pSiston firing.

 ### Cybersecurity:
 + Self-